FIWARE/tutorials.Accessing-Context/README.md

 Currently, the Orion Context Broker relies on open source [MongoDB](https://www.mongodb.com/) technology to keep persistence of the context data it holds.
 To request context data from external sources, a simple Context Provider NGSI proxy has also been added.
-To visualise and interact with the Context we will add a simple Express application
+To visualize and interact with the Context we will add a simple Express application

 Therefore, the architecture will consist of four elements: